Chuck Keiper Trail: History and route

-The Chuck Keiper (rhymes with "viper") Trail is named after a longtime state wildlife management official, and was built in the 1970s with the assistance of the Youth Conservation Corps to visit the most remote areas of Sproul State Forest.
+The Chuck Keiper (rhymes with "viper") Trail is named after a longtime Pennsylvania Game Commission wildlife conservation officer, and was built in the 1970s with the assistance of the Youth Conservation Corps to visit the most remote areas of Sproul State Forest.
 The main trailhead is found at the parking area for Fish Dam Vista off of Pennsylvania Route 144 in west-central Clinton County, about ten miles south of Renovo.
 There is another trailhead with organized parking along the western section of the loop, also just off of PA Route 144 in northern Centre County, about eight miles southwest of Fish Dam Vista.

 Main loop

 This description illustrates the main loop in the counter-clockwise direction.
 From the Fish Dam Vista trailhead, the main loop heads west through a high plateau area.
 (Fish Dam Vista is also at the northern end of the East Branch Trail, which serves as the system's cross-connector.)
 The main loop descends to a crossing of Fish Dam Run at 3.5 miles and then climbs vigorously back to the top of the plateau.
 This segment is within Russell P. Letterman Wild Area.
 After another rugged descent, reach Burns Run at 6.2 miles and walk along this stream and a tributary before climbing back to the top of the plateau again.
 This segment is within Burns Run Wild Area.
 Reach a hunting camp's yard at 9.5 miles and begin yet another rugged descent, this time into the vast system of hollows formed by Yost Run and its tributaries.

 The trail reaches the main stem of Yost Run at 11.0 miles and turns to the south, following the hollow upstream for the next few miles.
 Reach Yost Run Falls at 13.5 miles; at about 12 feet in height, this is one of the tallest waterfalls in central Pennsylvania.
-The trail then turns to the east and climbs back to the top of the plateau, this time on a hunting camp driveway, and reaches a trailhead parking lot just before crossing PA Route 144 at 14.8 miles.
+The trail then turns to the east and climbs back to the top of the plateau, this time via a hunting camp driveway, and reaches a trailhead parking lot just before crossing PA Route 144 at 14.8 miles.
 The trail descends again toward Eddy Lick Run, using an old forestry railroad grade and passing the remains of a late-1800s era splash dam at 17.7 miles.
 The trail rises moderately, crosses DeHaas Road at 19.9 miles, and traverses high areas interspersed with relatively shallow hollows for the next several miles, trending to the north.
 Reach a junction with the East Branch Trail, the cross connector in the Chuck Keiper Trail system, at 27.9 miles; that trail heads northwest from this point.